Telefonica-Scientific-Research/FedEloquence/README.md

 ### Prerequisites

 Ensure you have:
-- Activated your virtual environment
+- Activated your virtual environment and verified that the repo is functioning correctly.
+For setup instructions, refer to the [README_setup](https://github.com/Telefonica-Scientific-Research/FedEloquence/blob/main/README_setup.md)
 - Configured the `ds_config` file with appropriate training parameters for your hardware (gradient_accumulation_steps, train_micro_batch_size_per_gpu and train_batch_size)
 - Downloaded the needed datasets for the experiments and saved them in /data directory: